Fishermans Bend Tram Link

 The Victorian Government will finalise the planning and design of the tram corridors, in conjunction with the City of Port Phillip and City of Melbourne, during the finalisation of the draft Framework and Precinct Plans.

 The Fishermans Bend Tram Link Framework released in October 2018 reaffirmed the findings of the 2017 Integrated Transport Plan and IV's work for the area, with tram lines proposed to run along Turner and Plummer streets, connecting to the Melbourne CBD via a new bridge at Collins street across the Yarra River.
 The Framework indicates the tram lines would likely be constructed in stages, with Stage one comprising the Yarra River crossing and the northern tram line corridor along Turner St.

-Infrastructure Australia identifies "public transport access to Fishermans Bend" as a medium term (5-10 years) Priority Initative in its Infrastructure Priority List.
+Infrastructure Australia identifies "public transport access to Fishermans Bend" as a medium term (5-10 years) Priority Initiative in its Infrastructure Priority List.

-The 2018-19 Victorian Budget allocates $1 million towards developing a business case for active transport and tram connections between Fishermans Bend and the CBD.
+The 2018-19 Victorian Budget allocated $1 million towards developing a business case for active transport and tram connections between Fishermans Bend and the CBD.